SzokeFerenc/simple-webclock/README.md

 # simple-webclock
-A simple exercise to practice JS by implementing an animated clock which moves and changes color.
+A simple exercise to practice JS by implementing an animated clock which changes color.